jankless/agnui/apps/ntersol/src/assets/posts/build-or-buy.md

 ---
-title: 'Build or Buy'
+title: Build or Buy
-description: 'Mortgage Lending CRM: Should You Build or Buy?'
+description: "Mortgage Lending CRM: Should You Build or Buy?"
 ---

-# Mortgage Lending CRM: Should You Build or Buy?
+# Mortgage Lending CRM: Should You Buy or Buy?

 ###### November 16, 2021